-PhD in Urban Studies, University of Westminster (expected 2021)
+PhD in Urban Studies, University of Westminster, London, UK (expected 2024)

-MA International Planning + Sustainable Development, University of Westminster (2011)
+MA International Planning + Sustainable Development, University of Westminster, London, UK (2011)

-MA in Housing + Urbanism, Architectural Association (2005)
+MA in Housing + Urbanism, Architectural Association, London, UK (2005)

-BSc in Architecture at the University of Texas at Arlington (2001).
+BSc in Architecture at the University of Texas at Arlington, Arlington, Texas, USA (2001).

 I have been teaching on the MA Urban Design and the MA International Planning & Sustainable Development courses since 2012, as well as the MA Urban & Regional Planning and the BA Designing Cities courses more recently.
 As an urban designer and international planner, I also lead a number of core design and studio modules in strategic and city regional planning, urban design, architecture, slum upgrading and urban regeneration.
 I also run the histories and theories of urbanism module in the urban design course.
 In addition, I lead or co-coordinate a number of field trips for the MA Urban Design (Montpellier, France), the MA International Planning (Recife, Brazil; Jakarta, Indonesia; Istanbul, Turkey) and MA Urban and Regional Planning (Lisbon and Porto, Portugal) courses and I have designed and lead several joint workshops abroad, most recently in Jakarta, Indonesia and Istanbul, Turkey.